SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-advanced/08-Cards.zip) **for this task.**

-Create a function that checks cards, shows which one is greater, and keeps history of all hands.
+Create a function that checks cards, shows which one is greater, and keeps the history of all hands.

 First, **add click events to all cards**.